joesposito8/joesposito8/README.md

 ---

-Currently working to upskill as an AI Safety Evals Engineer by contributing to UK AISI's [Inspect](https://github.com/UKGovernmentBEIS/inspect_ai) eval framework and constructing and publishing results from independent evaluations.
+Currently preparing to transition to roles as an AI Safety Evals Engineer by contributing to UK AISI's [Inspect](https://github.com/UKGovernmentBEIS/inspect_ai) eval framework and constructing/publishing results from independent evaluations.

 ## Projects